Great Scott Gadgets

 Opera Cake also enhances the HackRF One’s use as a spectrum analyzer.
 Antenna switching works with the existing hackrf_sweep feature, which can sweep the whole tuning range in less than a second.
 Automatic switching mid-sweep enables the use of multiple antennas when sweeping a wide frequency range.

-Opera Cake will be available soon from:
+Opera Cake is available from:

 Documentation + Technical Information